-Farro is an ancient grain, actually, it is a collection of grains that are so classified.
-There are three distinct grains, emmer, einkorn and spelt that are termed as farro.
-They are all ancient varieties of wheat and can be traced back 20,000 years to Mesopotamia. farro comes in 3 forms, pearled, semi-pearled and whole, depending on if the outer bran husk is removed.
+Farro is an ancient grain; it is a collection of classified grains.
+There are three distinct grains, emmer, einkorn and spelt, that are termed as farro.
+They are all ancient varieties of wheat and can be traced back 20,000 years to Mesopotamia.
+Farro comes in 3 forms: pearled, semi-pearled and whole, depending on if the outer bran husk is removed.
 The easiest to cook is the appeared.
-These grains are prized for their nutritional content and their minerals, and the whole version is an excellent source of fibre.
-When cooked they have a delightful nutty flavour and soft chewy texture.
+These grains are prized for their nutritional content and minerals, and the whole version is an excellent source of fibre.
+When cooked, they have a delightful nutty flavour and soft chewy texture.

 This salad steps away from the norm and is delightful.
-The chewy farro is nutty and spiced with the mustard vinegarette and the roasted vegetables add distinct flavours that compliment the farro.
+The chewy farro is nutty and spiced with the mustard vinegarette, and the roasted vegetables add distinct flavours that complement the farro.
 The toasted nuts add a crunch and additional flavour.
 This is a healthy salad that is lovely.
-You can serve it as both a salad or a side dish.
+You can serve it as both a salad and a side dish.

-Like every recipe I have cooked from Diana Henry, this recipe is absolutely delicious.
+Like every recipe I have cooked from Diana Henry, this one is absolutely delicious.
 Subtle flavours dominate this meal, and the spices are balanced.
 This was my first Diana Henry cookbook, and after making a couple of recipes from it, I was addicted to her cooking.
-There are flavours and cuisines from around the world and her writing style is fun and easy.
-Like this recipe, the dishes step away from the ordinary and are just amazing.
+The recipes include flavours and cuisines from around the world, and her writing style is fun and easy.
+Like this recipe, the dishes are amazing and step away from the ordinary.

 For more wonderful recipes from this cookbook, click here.